autoprotocol/autoprotocol-python/README.md

 ## Contributing

 The easiest way to contribute is to fork this repository and submit a pull request.
-You can also write an email to us if you want to discuss ideas or bugs.
+You can also submit an issue or write an email to us at support@transcriptic.com if you want to discuss ideas or bugs.

-- Tali Herzka: tali@transcriptic.com
-- Vanessa Biggers: vanessa@transcriptic.com
-- Max Hodak: max@transcriptic.com
-- Jeremy Apthorp: jeremy@transcriptic.com

 autoprotocol-python is BSD licensed (see LICENSE).
 Before we can accept your pull request, we require that you sign a CLA (Contributor License Agreement)